Niklas81/mithril-interactive-tutorial/README.md

 - Switch to the `mithril-interactive-tutorial` folder.
 - Install dependencies: `$ npm install`
 - Start the tutorial: `$ npm run tutorial`
-- Open DevTools in Google Chrome: ALT-CTRL-I or OPT-CMD-I
+- Open DevTools in Google Chrome: `ALT-CTRL-I` or `OPT-CMD-I`

 The Introduction to the tutorial explains how to set up the browser window and DevTools in a vertically split window.
-This is the setup that works best for me, but arrange your dev environment however it's most comfortable.
+This is the setup that works best for me, but arrange your dev environment however is most comfortable.

 ## Work flow

-For each lesson:
+**For each lesson:**

 - Read the guide in the browser window
 - Read the comments in the DevTools editor pane (comments change with each lesson)